 Space issue in curl password

-What Happened:
+What happened:

 Cause:

-How it was Resolved:
+How it was resolved:

-Lesson Learned:
+Lesson learned:

 Observations

-A single handbook dramatically changes AI autonomy.
+One handbook dramatically changes AI autonomy

-Python requests over curl.
+Python requests over curl

 Today’s Numbers